Experimental demonstration of the criterion for the prepare-and-measure nonclassicality

 We now present the experiment for validating the PAM criterion.
 As shown in Fig. 2, a 50 mW ultraviolet laser with a central wavelength of 405 nm is focused on a beta-barium borate (BBO) crystal to produce a pair of photons via type II spontaneous parametric down-conversion.
 After one of the photons is triggered, the other photon is prepared to a specific single-qubit pure state ($\rho_1$, $\rho_2$ or $\rho_3$) via a half-wave plate (HWP1) and a quarter-wave plate (QWP1) and sent to the measurement device.
 The measurement device consisting of QWP2, HWP2, the polarization beamsplitter (PBS1) and the single photon counting modules (SPCMs) measures the quantum states at specific bases ($|\psi_1^\pm\rangle$ or $|\psi_2^\pm\rangle$), thus completing the PAM process.

 To test this PAM criterion, in our experiment we selected 52 sets of single-qubit pure states $\{\rho_1, \rho_2, \rho_3\}$ to be sent to the measurement device, of which 36 sets of quantum states have $\theta_3$ as $\frac{\pi}{4}$ and 16 sets of quantum states have $\theta_3$ as $\frac{\pi}{8}$.
 The values of $\theta_1$ and $\theta_2$ for these 52 sets of quantum states cover a variety of cases.
 Figure 3a shows the experimental results for the 36 sets of quantum states with $\theta_3=\frac{\pi}{4}$ and Fig. 3b shows the experimental results for the 16 sets of quantum states with $\theta_3=\frac{\pi}{8}$.
-In our experiments, each set of measurements was repeated 50 times to calculate the error bar of S. It can be seen that the measured values of S are in high agreement with the theoretical ones---the average deviation of the measured values from the theoretical values is about 2\%.
+In our experiment, we repeated the measurements 50 times for each transmitted quantum state to calculate the error bar of S. Each measurement had an acquisition time of 2 seconds, with 1 second for each of the two sets of measurement bases.
+The count rate per second was approximately 2500, which is sufficient to mitigate the potential errors caused by Poisson noise.
+It can be seen that the measured values of S are in high agreement with the theoretical ones---the average deviation of the measured values from the theoretical values is about 2\%.
 As predicted by the PAM criterion, when the given quantum state is in the red region, the S value would be greater than 3, and the PAM inequality can be violated; when the given quantum state is in the blue region, the S value would be less than 3, and the PAM inequality cannot be violated.

 Note that, for pure states that cannot violate the PAM inequality with the above criterion, they are still not capable of violating the PAM inequality even if the number of measurements is increased.
 However, for special mixed states, if the PAM inequality cannot be violated using two measurements, it is possible to violate the PAM inequality by increasing the number of measurements to three or more.
 We have performed an experiment to investigate this phenomenon, and the details are given in Appendix A.